 Extra time will only be played in the play-off stages and the result will be determined by a “Golden Point” in two periods of three minutes.
 The team that kicked /passed off the match will kick/pass off at the start of the first period.
 In the event of there being no score during two periods of the extra time, one player is removed from each side every minute until such time as a try is scored by the winning side.

 Participation Medals will only be presented to Age Groups up until and including U9s.
 Relevant trophies and medals shall be awarded to winners and runners-up immediately following that Age Group’s cup final in the presentation area.

-For the Boys U13, U14, U16 and U19s and the Girls U15 and U19 match referees will appointed from the UAE Rugby Referees Society (UAERRS).
-For the U6 to U12 and the Girls U12, match referees will be appointed from either Men’s Section players of the two hosting clubs or a volunteer from a neutral club in that age group.
-All teams in the U6 to U12 and the Girls U12 age groups are required to nominate and provide at least one volunteer referee for each team entered in the Tournament.
+For the Boys U13, U14, U16, and U18s and the Girls U16s and U18s, match referees will appointed from the UAE Rugby Referees Society (UAERRS).
+For the U6 to U12 and the Girls U12 and U14s, match referees will be appointed from a neutral club in that age group or (if available) from the Mens squads of the two hosting clubs, or a volunteer.
+All teams in the U6 to U12 and the Girls U12s and U14s age groups are required to nominate and provide at least one volunteer referee for each team entered in the Tournament.
 All referees are asked to complete and sign a result slip and give it to a pitch marshal immediately after the match is completed.
 (See 5 above).
 All teams must provide one line judge for each match that they play.

 9. Rules of the game

 The Laws of Rugby Union will be played in accordance with the UAERF School and Youth Law Variations.
 These are included on the Tournament website.